-Hatched Academy is Ensemble Offspring’s emerging artist development program, providing practical, hands-on experience to a new wave of elite young Australian performers and composers (deemed emerging by themselves and not an age limit).
-The various streams draw on the skills and expertise of our Artistic Director, our core instrumentalists and guest composer mentors from Australia and internationally.
+Hatched Academy is Ensemble Offspring’s emerging artist development program, providing practical, hands-on experience to a new wave of elite young Australian performers and composers (deemed emerging by themselves without an age limit).
+The various streams draw on the skills and expertise of our Artistic Director, core instrumentalists and guest composer mentors from Australia and abroad.

-Hatched Academy offers invaluable in-roads into the vast and exciting world of new music creation and performance by providing its young participants with the opportunity to gain practical skills and insights in the areas of compositional and performance techniques, artistic planning and programming, production, funding, marketing, audience engagement and important industry contacts.
+Hatched Academy offers invaluable in-roads into the vast and exciting world of new music creation and performance by providing participants with the opportunity to hone composition and performance techniques and develop skills in artistic planning, programming, production, funding, marketing, audience engagement and important industry contacts.

-In 2021 Hatched Academy consists of three streams: Hatched Associate Artist, Hatched Academy Summer School and Hatched HOME Academy.
-Our 2021 program is supported by Musica Viva Australia.
+In 2022 Hatched Academy consists of three streams: Hatched Associate Artist, Hatched Academy Summer School and Hatched HOME Academy.
+Associate Artist applications are open now and close midnight Friday 6th August 2021.
+Assisted by Musica Viva Australia.

 First Nations Composer Program

-Ngarra-Burria: First Peoples Composers – Dharug words meaning ‘to hear, to sing’.
-The program, created by Christopher Sainsbury, builds bridges for First Peoples musicians to step forward, further develop their composition skills, and connect with the sector.
+Ngarra-Burria: First Peoples Composers – created by Christopher Sainsbury, Ngarra-Burria builds bridges for First Peoples musicians to step forward and create notated compositions and industry connections.

 Noisy Women Commission